-These are the top 10 reasons you’re not losing weight on a low carb diet.
+These are the top 10 reasons you're not losing weight on a low-carb diet.
 A great FREE printable for the fridge and an easy reminder to stay on track.
-Just click on the image below to save the PDF for printing.

-- Too Many Carbohydrates – are carbs starting to sneak back into your diet?
-Be honest and start tracking everything using KetoDietApp.
+- Too Many Carbohydrates - are carbs starting to sneak back into your diet?
+Be honest and start tracking everything using my simple Carb & Food Tracker.
 A little treat here and there adds up.
 Some are more carb sensitive (or insulin resistant) than others.
 I know that my carbs have to be around 50g/day to be feeling great and in control of my appetite.
 Lower than that and I will lose a little bit of weight, above that and I know my weight loss will stall.
 I generally go between 35-70g/day without too much tracking because I have done it for so long.

-- Nuts – this was my other mistake.
+- Nuts - this was my other mistake.
 Snacking on too many nuts, too often.
 Nuts are a great source of fibre, omega 3, selenium.
-Also watch which nuts you consume.
+Be careful which nut varieties you consume.
 Cashews are the worst for carbohydrates, about 20%.
-Also make sure your nut mix doesn’t contain any dried fruit.
+Also, make sure your nut mix doesn't contain any dried fruit.
 The trail mixes are the worst.
 Measure out a small dish of nuts and make them last for the day.
 Buy nuts in their shells so it takes longer to eat them.

 - Not Enough Fat - yes, to lose weight you need to eat more fat.
 I got to the point where nothing was working for me to lose weight, so I thought "I've tried everything else, why not?".
 It was the best thing I ever did.
 Honestly, by eating more fat, I have lost my appetite.
 I have to admit that I snack on butter slices when cooking dinner, or have a spoon of coconut cream to take the edge off my hunger, best of all - a creamy coffee.
 Don't fear the fat.